bobb-Rob/orangeHRM_automation/README.md

 ### Setup

 - Open a command line terminal (Git bash preferrably) and navigate to a directory where you would like to save the work folder using cd.
-- Clone the repository with git clone https://github.com/wale-prog/orangeHRM_automation.git
+- Clone the repository with git clone https://github.com/bobb-Rob/orangeHRM_automation.git
-- To get the curent working tree, git fetch --all, then checkout to "dev" branch.
+- To get the curent working tree, git fetch --all, then checkout to "login-test" branch.
 - Finally, run the test scripts within the `login.cy.js` file by doing the following:
   - navigate to the root directory with a command line terminal.
   - run `npm install`, this install all the project dependencies.